kajarenc/Algorithms-and-Data-Structures/README.md

 It is supposed all the homework assignments and all the problems covered during lectures go here.

-1) After each of lectures corresponding folder will be created and to which etalon codes will uploaded every Sunday in the evening.
+1) After each of lectures corresponding folders for assignments problems and problem covered during lectures will be created and to which etalon codes for covred problems will uploaded every Sunday in the evening and assignments solutions will be uploaded on Saturday evening.

 2) After that you ought to create folder with your name and push that to master.